*Location: Carillon tower Taylor Bell Foundry Freehold Street Loughborough, Leicestershire, England OS Ref. SK 541 198 LL: N 52.77337, W 1.19933

 There is no practice console

-The instrument was [will be] enlarged in 2024
+The instrument was enlarged in 2025

 with bells made by Taylor